suyogxd/Nepali-Handwritten-Character-Recognition/README.md

   Text-to-Speech: Converts recognized text into speech for enhanced accessibility, benefiting visually impaired users and children.

 # Dataset and Model Training-
-Dataset is included in this repository or can be downloaded from Kaggle website.
+Dataset can be downloaded from Kaggle website.
+Here is the link - https://www.kaggle.com/datasets/rishianand/devanagari-character-set
   1. Focus: Nepali language in the Devanagari script, with 92,000 handwritten images.
   2. Characters: 46 distinct characters (36 consonants, 10 numerals), 2000 images per class.
   3. Image Size: 32x32 pixels.